Share in your social networks:

 Penguins in Peninsula Valdes, Patagonia

-Check more information about South American Penguins in our article about the Magellanic Penguins, where to see them, and when to go
+Check more information about South American penguins in our article about the Magellanic Penguins, including where to see them and the best times to visit.

 The Magellanic Penguin